atreeon/morphy/morphy/README.md

 ### CopyWith

 A simple copy with implementation comes with every class.
-We pass a function to the copyWith_Pet method that returns a new value to set the property.
+We pass a function to the copyWithPet method that returns a new value to set the property.
 You can pass any value you like, including null if the property is nullable.

 ```
     var flossy = Pet(name: "Flossy", age: 5);
-    var plossy = flossy.copyWith_Pet(name: () => "Plossy");
+    var plossy = flossy.copyWithPet(name: () => "Plossy");

     expect(flossy.age, plossy.age);
 ```